 Applicant's loyalty to the United States is unquestioned.
-She has immediate family members who are citizens and residents of the United States.
-Her immediate family, partner and child, are U. S. citizens and residents.
-Her sister and her family are citizens and residents of the United States.
-Applicant has established that it is unlikely that she could be placed in a position to choose between any sense of loyalty or obligation to her family members in India and her sense of loyalty or obligation to the United States.
-In balancing all of the factors mentioned and considered above, I am satisfied Applicant's loyalty to the United States is such that she can be expected to resolve any conflict of interest in favor of the United States interest.
+He has immediate family members who are citizens and residents of the United States.
+He has enabled and encouraged other family members to come to and live in the United States and become United States citizens.
+Applicant has established that it is unlikely that he could be placed in a position to choose between any sense of loyalty or obligation to his family members in India and his sense of loyalty or obligation to the United States.
+In balancing all of the factors mentioned and considered above, I am satisfied Applicant's loyalty to the United States is such that he can be expected to resolve any conflict of interest in favor of the United States interest.
 There is no risk to the national interest if Applicant has access to classified information.
-The mitigating conditions in AG ¶¶ 8(b) apply.
+The mitigating conditions in AG ¶¶ 8(b) and 8(f) apply.

-Applicant has met her heavy burden to show that her family members who are citizens and residents of India do not cause a security concern.
+Applicant has met his heavy burden to show that his family members and friends who are citizens and residents of India do not cause a security concern.
 I conclude that Applicant has mitigated security concerns for foreign influence.